readex-eu/readex-rrl/README.md

  * `collect_scaling` for trainign to find optimal configuration for regions.
  * `cal_dummy` dummy calibration mechanism.
 Just returns 2.501 GHz core and 3 GHz uncore freq.

+* `SCOREP_RRL_FILTERING_FILE` file for filtering regions with a specific name
+    If no filtering file is specified, than all regions will be included.
+    The syntax of the filter file is based on scorep filter files, but there are some restrictions.
+    * the keyword MANGLED is currently not supported
+    * only one region name per line is allowed
+    * region names can be intended
+    * region names with shell wildcard patterns are supported
+    * region names on the same line as `INCLUDE` or `EXCLUDE` are not supported
+    * You can use comments, they start with `#` and end with a new line.
+If a region name contains `#` you have to escape it with a `\`.

 #### Calibration specific varibales

 ##### `collect_all`
+* `SCOREP_RRL_IVALID_COMBINATION`
+    path to a json file.
+All invalid combinations of papi counters, which are detected during runtime will be saved there.
+They will be avoided for counter selection later on.

 ##### `collect_fix`